RIVER CRUISING ON THE DANUBE

 Oceans take you to countries.
 Rivers take you through them! ⚓️ 🌎 🏰

-I had the pleasure of river cruising along the Danube River from Germany to Austria this past July 2018 with Amawaterways.
-Truly an amazing experience and an epic way to tour Old World Europe as you let the melodious Danube serenade you.
+Cruising along the Danube River from Germany to Austria in July 2018 with Amawaterways was a fantastic experience and an epic way to tour Old World Europe as you let the melodious Danube serenade you.

-If you are asking yourself whether a river cruise is the same as an ocean cruise, the answer is no. If you aren’t quite a fan of ocean cruises, you may find yourself saying quite the opposite when it comes to a river cruise.
-Instead of cruising in the middle of the ocean, you are literally moving along the river viewing the sites and sounds of the beautiful cities.
-Cruising is seamless with without the big waves.
-It’s enjoyable and quite peaceful.
-For all of you curious about river cruising, here’s a little summary of my personal experience.
+If you ask yourself whether a river cruise is the same as an ocean cruise, the answer is no. If you aren’t quite a fan of ocean cruises, you may find yourself saying quite the opposite regarding a river cruise.
+Instead of cruising in the middle of the ocean, you are moving along the river, viewing the sites and sounds of the beautiful cities.
+Cruising is seamless without the big waves.
+It’s enjoyable and relatively peaceful.
+For all of you curious about river cruising, here’s a little summary of my experience.
 I’m already planning my next one for 2019!

-The River Boat: I chose to sail with Amawaterways because of several reasons.
-First, while the boats are a similar size to other river cruise companies, they hold fewer passengers.
-On my sailing we had 124 people on board....and over 60 staff.
-This means the service was extraordinary and lots of one on one attention.
+The River Boat: While the boats are similar in size to those of river cruise companies, the Amawaterways boats hold fewer passengers.
+On my sailing, we had 124 people on board....and over 60 staff.
+This means the service was extraordinary and had lots of one-on-one attention.
 Unlike ocean cruises, this river cruise had a more inclusive pricing structure.
 What does that mean?
 Well, there are no mandatory charges once on board.
-Included in the price are wine and beer and non-alcoholic beverages, meals on board and guided tours and excursions daily.
-The activities were broken out into all sorts of activity levels and you could choose your activities prior to boarding the river cruise.
-And if you opted to change your mind and explore on your own one day, that was no problem.
+The price includes wine and beer and non-alcoholic beverages, meals on board, and guided tours and excursions daily.
+The activities were divided into various activity levels, and you could choose your activities before boarding the river cruise.
+If you opted to change your mind and explore independently one day, that was no problem.
 You were never pressured into having to do one thing or another.
-You made the decision how you wanted to explore each spectacular city.
-Plus, the average age of people sailing on Ama is lower than many other cruise lines!
-Oh and did I mention there is an on board wellness coach offering fitness classes and activities daily.
+You decided how you wanted to explore each spectacular city.
+Plus, the average age of people sailing on Ama is lower than that of passengers.
+There is an onboard wellness coach offering fitness classes and daily activities.
 This is something new and a great addition to river cruises.
-It truly filled my cup of travel + total wellness.
-Now I can truly get on board with that!

 The ship itself was Amasonata.
 It is a newer ship (only a few years old) and is decorated very elegantly.
-All of the areas of the ship are comfortable and there was room for everyone.
-In fact, you never felt crowded on board this ship at all.
-The rooms are various sizes from the cute cozy library to the lounge to the sun deck.
-The various locations on the sun deck were perfect for afternoons of sailing while sipping some vino.
-There are chaise loungers and tables everywhere (with bar service) and a pool too.
+All of the areas of the boat were comfortable, and there was room for everyone.
+You never felt crowded on board this ship at all.
+The rooms are various sizes, from the cute, cozy library to the lounge and sun deck.
+The multiple locations on the sun deck were perfect for afternoons of sailing while sipping some vino.
+There are chaise loungers, tables, and a pool (with bar service).

-The Ports: This particular Danube tour was a 7 day sail from Neurenberg to Vienna.
-Ports visited were Regensburg, Passau, Linz, Melk, Durnstein, Krems and ending in Vienna.
-Prior to departing the states, I received a fantastic booklet which contained some important tips to help everyone prepare for the trip and what to expect on the excursions too.
-The itinerary was a balance between small little towns and larger cities.
-We boarded in Passau, Germany (a few hours away from our original starting point) due to low waters on the river.
-Unlike an ocean cruise, you aren’t sailing on the water for a couple of days without seeing land.
-There always seemed to be a great balance---morning in the towns, back on board for lunch and then a few hours of free time to explore the surrounding areas.
-To say it was like taking a step back in time and seeing the medieval castles and building in so many areas was extraordinary.
+The Ports: This Danube tour was a seven-day sail from Nuremberg to Vienna.
+Ports visited were Regensburg, Passau, Linz, Melk, Durnstein, Krems, and ending in Vienna.
+The itinerary balanced small towns and larger cities.
+We boarded in Passau, Germany (a few hours away from our original starting point) due to the low waters on the river.
+Unlike an ocean cruise, you aren’t sailing on the water for a few days without seeing land.
+There always seemed to be an outstanding balance---morning in the towns, back on board for lunch, and then a few hours of free time to explore the surrounding areas.
+It was extraordinary to say it was like stepping back and seeing the medieval castles and buildings in many areas.

 Food & Drinks: The price of the cruise includes meals and drinks.
-Breakfast is served buffet style or you can order off the menu.
-The magnificent chef is available daily for cooked to order eggs benefit and omelettes daily.
-Bloody Mary’s and mimosas are always offered with breakfast too.
-There are sliced meats, cheeses and various breads (European style).
-From hot entrees to made to order salads and soups, you were never without options.
-And of course there was a Social Hour daily in which any sort of beverage of your choice was served at no additional cost.
-All the top shelf brands were offered and the bartenders knew everybody practically by name by the end of the week.
-Dinner was a seated service with 4+ courses (appetizer, soup, main course, and of course dessert).
-The cuisine on board was top notch with delicious choices.
-And, the wines and beers were changed daily accordingly to the region we were sailing through.
+Breakfast is served buffet style, or you can order off the menu.
+The magnificent chef is available daily to cook and order eggs and omelets.
+Bloody Marys and mimosas are always offered with breakfast, too.
+There are sliced meats, cheeses, and various breads (European style).
+You never had options, from hot entrees to made-to-order salads and soups.
+And, of course, there was a Social Hour daily in which any beverage of your choice was served at no additional cost.
+All the top-shelf brands were offered, and the bartenders knew everybody practically by name by the end of the week.
+Dinner was a seated service with 4+ courses (appetizer, soup, main course, and dessert).
+The cuisine on board was top-notch, with delicious choices.
+The wines and beers were changed daily according to our sailing region.
 Room service was also available all day.
-The sommelier on board chose the red and white wines daily too.
-In fact, the wine was always flowing and I guarantee nobody was ever without an empty glass.
+The sommelier on board chose the red and white wines daily, and the wine flowed constantly.

-Staff: The staff to guest ratio was exceptional.
-The wait staff always seemed to know my preferences, and had a fresh plate of blueberries and strawberries (my favorite) waiting for me at breakfast every morning when I sat down.
-The state rooms were cleaned daily and there was even a fun gift left at turndown service one evening too.
+Staff: The staff-to-guest ratio was exceptional.
+The wait staff always seemed to know my preferences and had a fresh plate of blueberries and strawberries (my favorite) waiting for me at breakfast every morning when I sat down.
+The staterooms were cleaned daily, and a fun gift was left at the turndown service one evening.

 Staterooms: The ship had several different categories of rooms.
-There are the rooms that don’t really have a view, just a window to let some light in on the bottom deck.
-There were the rooms with a sliding door that allowed the fresh air in.
+Some rooms don’t have a view, just a window to let some light in on the bottom deck.
+The rooms had a sliding door that allowed the fresh air in.
 And there were rooms with a balcony.
-The suites were the highest category with an open seating area and plenty of light.
+The suites were the highest category, with an open seating area and plenty of light.

 Cruising: Spectacular sites and sounds around every corner.
-Truly a breathtaking experience and an amazing way to explore Europe.
+It was indeed a breathtaking experience and a fantastic way to explore Europe.
 The size of this river cruise allowed us to get to know one another more intimately.
-You saw the same faces daily and truly got to learn more about one another.
+You saw the same faces daily and truly learned more about one another.
 I learned so much from the local guides and took every opportunity to participate in the guided tours.
-The balance between free time and planned time was spectacular and there were always options for everyone.
+The balance between free and planned time was spectacular; everyone always had options.

-As always, encouraging and inspiring you to always Live Well + Travel!
+As always, I encourage and inspire you to Live Well and travel!